 - Customer support: Phone, email and live chat

 Price, data and inclusions breakdown

 Circles.Life kicked things off in Australia with a staggering 100GB for $28 promo (which returned for Click Frenzy May 2020) and its following 20GB for $18 deal.
-Unfortunately, both those deals have expired (on 17 November 2019 but there’s still a lot of value to be found in the provider’s remaining deals and standard suite of plans.
+Unfortunately, both those deals have expired (on 17 November and 10 January respectively) but there’s still a lot of value to be found in the provider’s remaining deals and standard suite of plans.